Robert Herbert: Later years

 In later years, Robert Herbert suffered from heart trouble.
 Believing his health would benefit from a sea voyage, he went for a cruise in the Mediterranean.
-He met his sister in Marseilles, France, where his health worsened and he returned immediately to England.
+He met his sister in Marseille, France, where his health worsened and he returned immediately to England.
 He was taken in an ambulance railway car on the Great Eastern Railway to his residence at Ickleton, Cambridgeshire, where he died on 6 May 1905.

 Personal life

 Robert Herbert met his companion, John Bramston, at Balliol College Oxford University, England in the early 1850s.
 The pair shared rooms at Oxford, and also in London.
 When Herbert was Premier of Queensland, and Bramston his Attorney-General, the two created a farm on what is now the site of the Royal Brisbane and Women's Hospital.
-They named the farmhouse in which they both lived "Herston", a combination of their names.
+They named the farmhouse in which they both lived "Herston", a combination of their names, which is now the name of the modern day suburb.

-Herbert never married, and modern historians, such as Robert Aldrich and Garry Wotherspoon, conclude that he was likely gay.
+Herbert never married, and modern historians, such as Robert Aldrich, Clive Moore, Robert French, and Garry Wotherspoon, conclude that he was likely gay.
 In 1864, Herbert gave this explanation as to why he had not married: "It does not seem to me reasonable to tell a man who is happy and content, to marry a woman who may turn out a great disappointment."

 Legacy

 Herston became the name of a modern-day Brisbane suburb surrounding the site of the Royal Brisbane and Women's Hospital.

 The Herbert River is located in Far North Queensland, Australia.
 The southernmost of Queensland's wet tropics river systems, it was named in 1864 by the explorer George Elphinstone Dalrymple after Robert Herbert.

 The Queensland federal electorate of Herbert, one of the original 65 divisions contested at the first federal election, was named after him.

 Governor George Bowen, Queensland's first Governor, appointed Sir Robert George Wyndham Herbert as first Colonial Secretary of Queensland before leaving England in 1859.
-This document was ranked #5 in the ‘Top 150: Documenting Queensland’ exhibition when it toured to venues around Queensland from February 2009 to April 2010.
-The exhibition was part of Queensland State Archives’ events and exhibition program which contributed to the state’s Q150 celebrations, marking the 150th anniversary of the separation of Queensland from New South Wales.
+This document was ranked #5 in the 'Top 150: Documenting Queensland' exhibition when it toured to venues around Queensland from February 2009 to April 2010.
+The exhibition was part of Queensland State Archives' events and exhibition program which contributed to the state's Q150 celebrations, marking the 150th anniversary of the separation of Queensland from New South Wales.